MarlinFirmware/MarlinDocumentation/_gcode/G29-mbl.md

   - G29

 long:
+  - |
-  - With Mesh Bed Leveling (MBL) you can interactively measure a grid of Z heights without a bed probe.
-MBL then produces a mesh to compensate for variable bed height (in the same manner as `AUTO_BED_LEVELING_BILINEAR`).
+    With Mesh Bed Leveling (MBL) you can interactively measure a grid of Z heights without a bed probe.
+The only tool required is a piece of paper or a feeler gauge.
+MBL uses the mesh to compensate for variations in height across the bed.

-  - The printer must be homed with `G28` before `G29`.
+    This feature is enabled with the `MESH_BED_LEVELING` option in `Configuration.h`.
+Users with a probe should enable one of the [AUTO_BED_LEVELING_*](G29.html) options instead.

+    The procedure for Mesh Bed Leveling from your host software:

+    1. Use `G29 S0` to get the current status and mesh.
+If there’s an existing mesh, you can send M420 S1 to use it.
+    2. Use `G29 S1` to move to the first point for Z adjustment.
+    3. Adjust Z so a piece of paper can just pass under the nozzle.
+    4. Use `G29 S2` to save the Z value and move to the next point.
+    5. Repeat steps 3-4 until completed.
+    6. Use `M500` to save the mesh to EEPROM, if desired.

+    The procedure for Manual Bed Leveling from your LCD controller:

+    1. Select `Level Bed` then choose `Level Bed` (not `Cancel`) in the sub-menu.
+    2. Wait for `Homing XYZ` to complete.
+    3. When `Click to Begin` appears, press the controller button to move to the first point.
+    4. Use the controller wheel to adjust Z so that a piece of paper can just pass under the nozzle.
+    5. Press the controller button to save the Z value and move to the next point.
+    6. Repeat steps 4-5 until completed.
+    7. Use `Control` > `Store memory` to save the mesh to EEPROM, if desired.

 parameters:
   -